Every Deevid AI feature, with a real prompt you can try.

 Real-world use case

-A freelance video editor can take on paid client work using Starter at $19/mo without worrying about licensing complications — a workflow that would cost $30+/mo on competitor platforms.
+A freelance video editor can take on paid client work using Lite at $10/mo without worrying about licensing complications — a workflow that would cost $30+/mo on most competitor platforms.

 Example prompt